yuno971/xenia-canary/Quickstart.md

 **YOU CANNOT PLAY GAMES DIRECTLY FROM THE DISC DRIVE, OR USE AN XBOX ONE/SERIES TO RIP GAMES!**

-## Stock console method
+## Stock/unmodded console method

 ### Requirements

 * Xbox 360 console
+  * If you want to rip discs it must be able to read them.
+  * Dashboards older than 17511 might be different.
-* USB storage device that's at least 16GB.
-You *might* encounter problems with smaller devices.
+* USB storage device that's at least as big as the games themselves, preferrably larger.
+You will encounter problems with smaller devices.
 * [Velocity](https://github.com/Gualdimar/Velocity/releases/download/xex%2Biso-branch/Velocity-XEXISO.rar)

-If you're wanting to rip games from disc:
-  * Xbox 360 game disc
-  * Xbox 360 that can read discs

 ### Preparation